konstantin-brashkin/Excel_Project_Travel_Analysis/README.md

 # Introduction

 Hi!
 This is my **Excel Portfolio Project**.
-Here I'm working with a Dataset📅 that contains Traveling details of people with various demographic factors like age, gender, marital status, occupation etc. The project involves cleaning & transforming dataset, creating **Pivot Tables** and **Pivot Charts** to extract meaningfully information and represent it graphically, creation of **Dashboard** with additional filters that interactively connected to charts!
+Here I'm working with a Dataset that contains Traveling✈️ ️details of people with various demographic factors like age, gender, marital status, occupation etc. The project involves cleaning & transforming dataset, creating **Pivot Tables** and **Pivot Charts** to extract meaningfully information and represent it graphically, creation of **Dashboard** with additional filters that interactively connected to charts!